rockcritics.com

 “Listen to ‘Europe Endless,’ the first track on Trans-Europe Express.
 It sounds pristine, beautiful, Utopian, even before the soft-spoken voice comes in.
 There’s nothing ‘rock’ about that voice, but there’s nothing cold or mechanical either.
 What I hear is history, sadness and hope: the great, scarred old continent looking into a future which might at last be peaceful.
 Far from the blank-eyed conceptualists their legacy casts them as, Kraftwerk at their peak made intensely reflective, poignant music.
 Their embrace of the synthesiser’s beauty and stability can be taken as a stern or canny comment on mechanisation — but it can also be heard as music made in a time and place which needed stability, which was weary or suspicious of rock’s wanton drama and rage to expend itself.”

-2 Responses to “Favourite Music Reads of the 00s: #2 (Kraftwerk)”
+2 thoughts on “Favourite Music Reads of the 00s: #2 (Kraftwerk)

 1. I was wondering why there hasn’t been a proper documentary about them (after all, there was about Klaus Nomi, though he was a more overt cult figure with peripheral Bowie ties who passed away).
 And I have yet to find someone who got their hands on the first edition of Flür’s I Was A Robot before it was pulled.
 I haven’t read Bussy’s book, yet.